camilla007/camilla007/README.md

 **Camilla Buys** (she/her)

-**About:** Developer since 2013, CTO since 2020

-**Skills:** Vim, Python, Linux, AWS
+**About:** Developer since 2013, CTO since 2020 **Skills:** Vim, Python, Linux, AWS

-**Interests:** Building awesome stuff, learning new tricks, and maybe even saving the world (one line of code at a time).

 **Let's connect!** Find me on most platforms as **@msfaceless**.